Filippo-Galli/Dotfiles/README.md

 # Dotfiles

 This directory aimed to share my NixOS configuration with Hyprland as Window Manager.
+This repo contains my daily laptop configuration and is WIP.

 ## Preview
 ![Home](Screen/bg+waybar.png)